HomeLatest NewsGovernanceGujarat CM Vijay Rupani launches Rs 417 crore drinking water project for Vadodara

 Preferred Source of Google

-Earlier, the state’s entire used to be Rs 8,000 crore, but has now grown to Rs 14,000 crore on drinking water management alone.
+Earlier, the state’s entire budget used to be Rs 8,000 crore, but it has now grown to Rs 14,000 crore on drinking water management alone.
 It shows that the state government is committed to resolve the problems related to water, claimed the CM.

 The drinking water project includes Rs 71.86 crore Dabhoi Water Supply Group part-2 for 86,000 oustees of Narmada project in 74 villages and 14 hamlets in parts taluka, and foundation laying of Rs 184.50 crore Narmada canal-based bulk pipeline project for 183 villages and Karjan town in Shinor, Karjan and Vadodara talukas.